jube-home/www.jube.io/_pages/support.md

       performance.

 2. **Efficiency and Assurance:**
-    - With timely bug fixes, update support, and infrastructure advisory, Lean Care ensures the software runs smoothly and remains up-to-date.
+    - With timely bug fixes, update support, and infrastructure advisory, Support ensures the software runs smoothly and remains up-to-date.
     - This minimizes downtime and maximizes operational efficiency.